selBaez/thought-selection/README.md

 ### Web based

-Run the web app like so:
+Run the web app from the `src` folder, like so:

 ```bash
 cd src/